 Time's Arrow - signed modern classics - 2012

-Who is Martin Amis?
+Who was Martin Amis?

 Martin Amis quotes